|

 types should call this method rather than compare

-public final int quickCompare(Object o1,
+public final int quickCompare(java.lang.Object o1, java.lang.Object o2, java.util.Locale locale)

 This method is a performance optimzation for sorting.
 If comparing